Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 There are general improvements and fixes for most files.

 New:
-	-Robots now get their names from the http:// server (using hostname of the robot rpi) -Robots now get their names from the http:// server (using MAC address of the robot rpi) -hostname replaced by MAC
+	1. Robots now get their names from the http:// server (using hostname of the robot rpi)
+	2. Robots now get their names from the http:// server (using MAC address of the robot rpi) -hostname replaced by MAC

 ##8/9/2016
 - Totally automated login process added.
 If no connection to http server or no database access to the gameserver, any robot will run